Spring Seminar Series (Replays)

 Welcome to our Spring Seminar Series!
 Here you'll get what you need to help you record, write, and share valuable family stories with confidence.
 Whether you're an experienced writer or just beginning your storytelling journey, these classes will motivate you and educate you on the latest writing tools, tips, and tech.
 We can't wait to share our latest insights.

-In addition, we are including TWO great bonuses.
-One is a pre-recorded seminar on involving youth in storytelling projects.
+In addition, we are including a GREAT bonus - a pre-recorded seminar on involving youth in storytelling projects.

 Oral History - Why is it important and How-to's for Success